 The hazards of pollution are well known to the world.
 It is high time that we all start acting on this storming issue.

-What do you consider the most significant causes of pollutions around the world?
+What do you consider the most significant causes around the world?
 Did we miss any of the key types of pollutions that are creating major health issues?
 Share your thoughts with us in the comments below.